 The limestone lies just below the surface of the topsoil and has been used for hundreds of years evident throughout the area in the honey-coloured buildings and walls of the north Cotswolds to the subtle grey-colour of the southern Cotswolds.

-There are other quarries supplying gravel from the Thames Valley including the area around the Cotswold Water Park, Bourton on the Water and Witney.
+Though there are just a few working quarries for Cotswold stone now there are other quarries supplying gravel from the Thames Valley including the area around the Cotswold Water Park, Bourton on the Water and Witney.
 For more information on Cotswolds stone go to our information page.

 The majority of this beautiful countryside is farmland, a diverse mix of arable, livestock and about a tenth of the area is woodland with many of the woods being ancient.
 Some of the best examples are on the western edge with the beech woods around Cranham and Birdlip.
 Other woodland consists of oak, ash and sycamore.